-Olympic National Park has 73 miles of coastline that turns into a wave-crashing show in the winter.
 From November through February, storms coming in from the Pacific Ocean have wind gusts up to 60 miles-per-hour, not to mention the rain, sometimes accumulating six inches in 24-hours.
-The wind and rain combined can make it look like it’s raining horizontally.
+The wind and rain combined can make for spectacular storm watching in Olympic National Park – it can look like it’s raining horizontally.
 Ocean swells can be 15 to 20 feet high and they toss fallen logs around the beach like they were Tinker Toys.

 The best time to watch a storm is when the tide is coming in and at high tide.
 In between storms, use the sunny time to explore the beach with its tide pools and tossed, teetering wood.